mlswg/mls-protocol/draft-barnes-mls-protocol.md

   in the same order to all participants.
 (See {{sequencing}} for further considerations.)

-* A cache to which participants can publish initialization keys, and from which participant can download initialization keys for other participants.
+* A directory to which participants can publish initialization keys, and from which participant can download initialization keys for other participants.